SkullXA/kaliunbox-nix/updates.md

 1. Wait a few minutes - Home Assistant may be starting up after an update
 2. The watchdog will automatically restart the VM if it's unresponsive
-3. Check if the SeloraBox is powered on and connected to your network
+3. Check if the KaliunBox is powered on and connected to your network

 ### USB device not showing in Home Assistant

 1. Unplug and replug the USB device
-2. Check that the device is directly connected to SeloraBox (not through an unpowered hub)
+2. Check that the device is directly connected to KaliunBox (not through an unpowered hub)
 3. Restart Home Assistant from Settings > System > Restart